Yoan-D/detecting-duplicated-questions/README.md

 ## Creating word embeddings
 As previously mentioned I used four different word embedding approaches. <br />
 Word embeddings can be created for each model by running the scripts in ```word_embeddings``` <br />
-Word2Vec, Doc2Vec and Fasttext are all trained with the same parameters.
+Word2Vec, Doc2Vec and Fasttext are all trained with the same hyperparameters.

 #### Usage